 Vila Real de Santo António

-Vila Real de Santo António, often called VRSA, sits at the eastern edge of the Algarve, right along the border with Spain and the banks of the Guadiana River.
-With 18,946 residents, including over 17% foreigners, it offers a relaxed and friendly environment that appeals to expats seeking peace, authenticity, and easy cross-border access.
+Vila Real de Santo António sits at the far eastern edge of the Algarve, along the Guadiana River and right on the border with Spain.
+With 18,946 residents, including over 17% foreigners, it appeals to expats looking for a calm, authentic town with easy cross-border access.

 Pros of Living in Vila Real de Santo António